-What happens after a story’s climactic moment – after the protagonist wins the girl, or confronts the bully, or triumphs over evil?
+What happens after a story’s climactic moment?
+What comes after the protagonist wins the girl, or defeats the bully, or triumphs over evil?

-The best stories keep your readers (or audience) guessing until the very end.
+The best stories keep the reader (or audience) guessing until the very end.

-The screen doesn’t cut to black when Frodo throws the ring into the fire.
+The screen doesn’t cut to black when the One Ring falls into the fire.
 Sauron may have been defeated but the story isn’t over.

-In this article I will explain what ‘falling action’ is, and why it is an essential part of any well told story.
-And then I’ll give you a secret weapon to help you write a compelling denouement (falling action) that will lead to a satisfying conclusion to your story.
+In this article, I will explain what “falling action” is, and why it is an essential part of any well told story.
+We will explore its necessity in bringing closure to the narrative by resolving the dramatic question.
+Then, I’ll give you a Story Weapon to help lead you to writing a satisfying conclusion.

 What is Falling Action?

-Falling action is the term used for the ending of a story.
-It is the section of the plot that immediately follows the climax, where the tension from the protagonist’s dilemma is resolved and the story transitions to its close.
+Falling action is the term used for the part of the story that leads to the end, sometimes called the “denouement” or the “new equilibrium.”
+It immediately follows the climax, resolving the tension from the protagonist’s dilemma, and the story transitions to its close.

 Think of it as the calm after the storm.
-It differs from the conclusion as it is not the final event of the story but rather the transition stage where the author begins to tie the loose ends remaining from the big reveal of the climax.
+It differs from the conclusion as it is not the final event of the story but rather the transitional stage where the author begins to tie up the loose ends remaining from the big reveal of the climax.

-The term “falling action” was first coined by Gustav Freytag, a 19th century German writer, who introduced Fretag’s Pyramid.
-He theorized that all plots can be broken into five key stages– exposition, rising action, climax, falling action, and resolution.
+The term “falling action” was first coined by Gustav Freytag, a 19th century German writer, who introduced Freytag’s Pyramid.
+He theorized that all plots can be broken into five key stages: exposition, rising action, climax, falling action, and resolution.
 As you can see from his pyramid, he shows that the climax is about two-thirds of the way through the narrative.

-The falling action generally takes up approximately the final 5% or so of the narrative.
+The falling action typically takes up approximately the final 5% or so of the narrative.

 How to Spot Falling Action